SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

    Go to  [SAP Conversational AI](https://cai.tools.sap/) and click Sign Up in the upper-right corner.

-   > Use your BTP Account User/E-Mail to simplify the Identity authentication for later steps
+   > Use your SAP BTP Account User/E-Mail to simplify the Identity authentication for later steps

    Follow the instructions for creating an account.